nehararora/aws-snippets/README.md

 # aws-snippets

-Snippets of code interacting with AWS and the multitude of services therein
+Snippets of code interacting with AWS and the multitude of services therein.